mahmoudZakaria90/crosslend-frontend-test/README.md

 # Crosslend-frontend-test

-`Note: if end-date is not defined it will reflect to today's date.`
+`Note: if end-date picker is not defined it will reflect to today's date.`

 ## Project setup
 ```